 Photo: Eyal Hirsch

-Judith Hertog grew up in Amsterdam but, after some wandering around the world, eventually ended up living in Vermont.
+Judith Hertog grew up in Amsterdam and immigrated to Israel as a teenager.
+After some wandering around the world, she eventually ended up living in Vermont.
 She has lived most of her life in places where she is a foreigner.
 Judith can communicate in six languages but lost track of who or where she is.
 She writes to find out.

-Judith is a writer, teacher, and storyteller.
-She also loves photography.
+Judith is a writer, teacher, storyteller, and photographer.

-Her writing has appeared in publications such as The New York Times, The Sun, Longreads, Guernica, Tricycle Magazine, Hotel Amerika, Crab Orchard Review, the Dartmouth Alumni Magazine, and many others.
-Her work has been selected as a “Notable Essay” in Best American Essays 2020.
+Her writing has appeared in publications such as The New York Times, The Atlantic, The Sun, Longreads, Tricycle Magazine, Hotel Amerika, the Dartmouth Alumni Magazine, and many others.
+Her work has been selected as a “Notable Essay” in Best American Essays and as a runner-up for the 2024 Missouri Review Prize for nonfiction.
 She has also appeared as a storyteller on the RISK! podcast.

 She has received fellowships from the Vermont Studio Center, Virginia Center for Creative Arts, The Marble House Project, and The Watermill Center.